 Frank J. Azzopardi

-Among others, he has recently advised Comcast, NBCUniversal, PwC, Bertelsmann, Related, Maersk, L Brands, McKesson, Roche, Shionogi, Citigroup, Morgan Stanley, University of Michigan, Aetna and Smith & Nephew.
+Among others, he has recently advised Comcast, NBCUniversal, Related, BDT Capital, PwC, Bertelsmann, Maersk, ABB, Emerson, McKesson, Roche, Shionogi and University of Michigan.

 - Shire plc on the $2.4 billion sale of its Oncology business to Servier S.A.S.

 - A.P.
-Møller – Mærsk in connection with the formation of a joint venture with IBM, the new joint venture will provide more efficient and secure methods for conducting global trade using blockchain technology
+Møller – Maersk on forming a broad strategic relationship with IBM to provide more efficient and secure methods for conducting global trade using blockchain technology

 - NBCUniversal on its approximately $3.8 billion acquisition of DreamWorks Animation